'Shadows', a game from years ago for all ages to play together

 The group was divided into two teams.
 One team waited out of sight in the hallway while the other team sat in semi-darkness on the other side, armed with pencils and paper.

 Someone was designated to be in charge and this person gave everyone in the hallway a number, but told them not to say their number until the end.
 This was so that the sitters inside the room would not recognise who they were from their voices.

 One by one the individuals in the hallway walked across the doorway (or into the room if the sheet was positioned slantways), turned round and moved away again, while the person in charge shouted out their number.
 Everyone seated had to write down the number and the name of who they thought the shadow belonged to.

 Only when everyone in the hall team had shown their shadow was the sheet moved to one side so that the whole group came together into the same room.

 Then everyone in the shadow team announced their number and their name.
 The winner was the person who got most names right.

 The game was then repeated with the team's roles reversed, so that everyone had a go at showing their own shadow and recognising the shadows of everyone else.

 This game is enjoyable for several reasons.
-One reason is that it is surprisingly easy to put a name to a shadow, so most people will be winners or runners up.
-This makes for everyone to feel pleased with themselves and it generates a lot of chatting as the names are revealed.
+One is that it is surprisingly easy to put a name to a shadow, so most people will be winners or runners up.
+This makes for everyone to feel pleased with themselves.
+Also the game generates a lot of chatting as the names are revealed.